ellisp/blog-source/_posts/2022-08-13-pacific-population-pyramids.md

     <img src="/img/0240-pop-pyramids-tall.png" width = '100%' alt="Population pyramids with 5 year age bands and sex for 20 Pacific Island country and territories">
 </picture>

 Depending on your screen size that should be either 7 countries across and 3 down, or 3 across and 7 down.
+It really should be printed out on A3 or viewed on a large screen for best effect.

 There's some very interesting things here.